jbagatta/deadmans-gazette/README.md

 There is some *fascinating* math behind this, but the poorly-explained layman's tldr is this:

 The network makes available a public key with which to encrypt data.
 This key, and its associated private key, are associated with a future "round number", which maps to a specific point in time.
-The network's randomness as of this round number, and thus the value of the associated private key, are both predictable in advance *without the private key being computable*.
-The network generates the private key (and prevents early release of it) using consensus, so as long as the majority of nodes in the network are trustworth, the time-lock is secure.
+The network's randomness output as of this round number, and thus the value of the associated private key, are both predictable in advance *without the private key being explicitly computable before the round*.
+The network generates the private key (and prevents early release of it) using consensus, so as long as the majority of nodes in the network are trustworthy, the time-lock is secure.
 As of the time of this writing (Spring 2025), that node network is considered trustable and non-malicious.

 #### Cancellability

 Cancellability is achieved by establishing a breakable chain of decryptions via a multi-key strategy, such that access to the final payload (using a Data Encryption Key, or DEK) is granted only by access to an intermediary Key Encryption Key (KEK), whose access in turn is ultimately provisioned by the drand time-lock.
-A dead man's switch established in this way is effectively canceled by scrubbing the KEK before its access is granted by the time-locked password being released.
-If no action is taken by the originator, however, the time-lock will publish the password, thus granting access to the KEK, which then grants access to the DEK and the payload.
+A dead man's switch established in this way can be securely canceled by deleting the KEK-encrypted DEK before its access is granted by the time-locked password being released.
+If no action is taken by the originator, however, the time-lock will publish the password, thus granting access to the password-generated KEK, which then grants access to the encrypted DEK and finally to the encrypted payload.

 To provide an analogy, imagine you've locked an important document in a lockbox at a bank, and mailed your friend the key with instructions to open it unless they hear otherwise from you.
 This is a traditional (non-software-based) dead man's switch.
 Your friend will be able to open the box and view the document as soon as they receive the key.
 You (or an adversary) can only stop this process by removing the document before the key arrives.